msrasys/nnscaler/README.md

 as well as its builtin visualization.

-`viztracer` is aware of the multi-process architecture of `torchrun` and it offers a command-line interface and offers a very detailed profiling log.
+`viztracer` is aware of the multi-process architecture of `torchrun` and it offers a command-line interface and offers a very detailed profiling log, including the sequence, timing and durations.

-P.S.
-However, too detailed to be effectively used to profile huge DAG like the 23k~ nodes unrolled WRF model.
+> P.S.
+However, too detailed to be effectively used to profile huge DAG like the 23k~ nodes unrolled
+> WRF model, it would output very big log file and be very slow to render.

 `viztracer` can be used like: